Ab initio simulation of amorphous graphite

-Since crystalline graphite (cG) is both completely sp$^2$ and flat, we consider aC to be graphitized into LAG only if it has a significant fraction of sp$^2$ bonding ($>$ 95\% ) and is layered (even though not completely flat).
-Following this definition, we see from Fig. \ref{fig:CONTCAR} (top) that graphitization only happens at and above 2700K in both models.
+The structural transition of the a-C network from disordered phase into a a-G under NVT simulation at different temperatures are shown in Fig. \ref{fig:CONTCAR} (top) for models M1 and M2.
+Atoms in the figures are color coded: yellow for sp$^2$, red for sp$^3$ and green for sp.
+This color nomenclature will be used throughout unless otherwise stated.
+Since c-G is completely sp$^2$ with flat layers, we consider our models to be graphitized into a-G if it has a significant fraction of sp$^2$ bonding ($>$ 95\% ) and is layered.
+Following this definition, we see from Fig. \ref{fig:CONTCAR} (top) that graphitization only happens at and above 2700K in both models with an interplanar separation in the range 3.05 $\pm$ 0.06 $\mathring{A}$.
 However, there is a significant increase in the fraction of sp$^2$ atoms even at 2500K.
-This temperature induced transition from sp$^3$ to sp$^2$ bonding in nanodiamond and adamantane has been studied experimentally using Raman spectroscopy \cite{SCHUPFER2021}.
-In contrast to cG with a regular ordering between adjacent layers (AA, AB stacking), there is an stacking of the layers in LAG, a consequence of the presence of ring disorder.
-These simulations repeated on an initially random configuration produced LAG with significantly higher ring disorder.
-The extent of graphitization at different temperatures can be tracked with the first peak in the radial distribution function (RDF) plotted in Fig. \ref{fig:CONTCAR} (bottom).
-The RDF show increased graphitic ordering as well as the ordering of the second nearest neighbor with increasing annealing temperature.
-The insets also show a representative layer in the LAG models with a significant fraction of ring (and bond-angle) disorder.
-We infer that aC to LAG transition temperature is near 2700K, provided the simulation is run for a considerable time ($\sim$ 100ps) with accurate interatomic interactions.
-The stability of LAG was confirmed by annealing at 800K and they are quite stable.
-A transition temperature of 3000K has been observed experimentally for production of high quality graphene using flash graphene synthesis \cite{Luong19}.
+This temperature-induced transition from sp$^3$ to sp$^2$ bonding in nanodiamond and adamantane has been studied experimentally using Raman spectroscopy \cite{SCHUPFER2021}.
+Zero pressure relaxation of the a-G models M1 and M2 with vdW interactions produced a lower energy configuration accompanied by an increase in volume.
+This volume rise lowers the density to 2.15 g/cm$^3$ and increases the interlayer separation to 3.30 $\pm$ 0.05 $\mathring{A}$, notably close to graphite.
+In contrast to c-G with regular ordering between adjacent layers (AA, AB stacking), there is no such stacking of the layers in a-G, a consequence of the presence of topological (ring) disorder in the planes.
+In Fig. \ref{fig:CONTCAR} (bottom) we show the in-plane radial distribution functions for the models.
+The first peak is centered around the graphitic bond length and the width of the peaks arises from disorder-induced deviations in bond length from the ideal graphite bond length.
+The largest model M6 with 1000 atoms produces extended ordering beyond the first neighbor with clear peaks at 2.45 $\mathring{A}$ and 2.85 $\mathring{A}$.